asifichy/ai-translator-app/readme.md

 # ai-translator-app
-Its' an ai powered translation app built with NextJS, Tailwind CSS &amp; TypeScript
+Its a ai powered translation app built with NextJS, Tailwind CSS &amp; TypeScript

-In progress work
+The work is in progress!